Wilfred/difftastic/README.md

 - Use of `enum` as return type is now removed, following D 2.105.
   Please use `auto` if that creates an error in old code.
 (Not actually a deviation, for users of newer editions of D.)

-It is anticipated that future changes will add more constructs that older versions of D cannot understand.
-D 2.108 in particular is expected to bring several new language changes, such as named parameters, interpolated strings, and hex strings.
-Unfortunately there is no good way in Tree-sitter grammars to have "versions" of the grammar, so we will instead strive to support the latest released grammar.

 In some areas this grammar is stricter than what is formally specified on the D website.
 It has some rules that make the grammar reject constructs that